RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 ---
-Title: Developing with Strings in a CRDB
+Title: Developing with Strings in an Active-Active database
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-Strings have particular unique characteristics in a CRDB.
+Strings have particular unique characteristics in an Active-Active database.
 First off, they are the only data type that Last Write Wins (LWW) applies to.
 As part of that, a wall-clock timestamp (OS Time) is in the metadata of any operation on a String.
 If Redis Enterprise Software (RS) cannot determine the order of operations,